 my first website

 using CSS.
 I'm still in the process of gradually replacing bad code

 on this site and making changes that reflect my new personal and business interests.
-I'm also updating or
+I'm also

 deleting old articles in the archives and looking for typos and other

 errors I missed in the early days of building my site when I was too stressed to be able to see all

 of them.
 (When you have a Website, your work is never done.)